Adversarial Camera Alignment Network for Unsupervised Cross-camera Person Re-identification: Adversarial Camera Alignment Network

 Let $\theta _{F}$ and $\theta _{D}$ be the learnable parameters of feature extractor $F$ and discriminator $D$, respectively.
 For the GRL-based adversarial scheme, we can use the following stochastic updates as Since the GRL-based scheme employs the gradient reversal method, we directly use the reversal gradient of the discriminator to update the feature extractor $F$, as shown in Eq.~(\ref{eq06}).

 For the OCE-based adversarial scheme, we can update the feature extractor $F$ and discriminator $D$ as where $\mathcal{L}_\mathrm{MCAL-F}$ is defined in Eq.~(\ref{eq14}).
 In the optimizing process, since the discriminator needs to calculate two different losses (i.e., the cross-entropy loss for updating the parameters of discriminator and the OCE loss for updating the parameters of feature extractor), we employ the alternate way to update the discriminator $D$ and the feature extractor $F$, which is similar to the typical GANs methods~\cite{goodfellow2014generative,DBLP:conf/iccv/ZhuPIE17}.
+The pseudo-code of the whole optimization process is shown in Algorithm~\ref{alg1}.